shutter-network/rolling-shutter/docs/spec.md

 Batches are executed according to the following steps:

-1. `chainID` is checked.
-If it does not match rollup's chain ID, the batch is rejected.
+1. Check `chainID`.
+If it does not match rollup's chain ID, reject the batch.
-2. `batchIndex` is checked.
-If the index does not match the index returned by calling `getNextBatchIndex` on the batch counter contract, the batch is rejected.
+2. Check `batchIndex`.
+If the index does not match the index returned by calling `getNextBatchIndex` on the batch counter contract, reject the batch.
+   Subsequently, increment the batch counter.
-3. `decryptionKey` is checked against the current eon key.
-First, the eon key for the batch's `l1BlockNumber` is queried from the eon storage contract.
-If no key is available, the check succeeds if the decryption key is empty, otherwise the batch is rejected.
-If the key is available, the epoch id is derived from `batchIndex` and it is verified that `decryptionKey` is the correct decryption key for this epoch given the eon public key.
+3. Check `decryptionKey` against the current eon key.
+First, query the eon key for the batch's `l1BlockNumber` from the eon key storage contract.
+If no key is available, the check succeeds.
+If the key is available, use `batchIndex` as epoch id verify that `decryptionKey` is the correct decryption key for this epoch given the eon public key.
+If not, reject the batch.
-4. The signature is checked as described above against the collator identified by `l1BlockNumber` in the collator config contract.
+4. Check the batch signature `(v, r, s)` against the collator identified by `l1BlockNumber` in the collator config contract.
+If the signature is invalid or the signer is not the collator, reject the batch.
 5. TODO: `l1BlockNumber` and `timestamp`: checked in contract or during batch execution?
+6. Decode all transactions.
+If any of the transactions is not decodable, reject the batch.
+7. For each shutter transaction, execute the envelope:
+   1. Check `chainID`.
+If it does not match the rollup's chain ID (or equivalently the batch's), reject the batch.
+   2. TODO: nonce
+   3. Pay the transaction fee from the sender's account according to EIP1559 and the parameters `gas`, `gasTipCap` and `gasFeeCap`.
+Reject the batch if the sender's account balance is insufficient.
-6. For each shutter transaction, the envelope is validated.
+8. For each shutter transaction, the envelope is validated.
 If any of the following conditions is false, the transaction is ignored for the remainder of the batch execution:
    1. The transaction is decodable.